Guide to Buying Health Insurance: How Health Insurance Works

 MSA — “Archer” Medical Savings Account.
 The Archer MSA was intended to be used by self-employed individuals & small businesses with fewer than 50 employees.
 The plan is entirely self-directed, including its initial setup and compliance with the plan thresholds.
 It works very similarly to HSAs, and they’ve have been replaced by HSAs since 2007.
 However, some grandfathered plans may still use MSAs that have been “left open”.

 Cheap Health Insurance: Are Health Care Plans Cheaper on the Marketplace?

 Those looking for cheap health insurance will want to check their State’s Health Insurance Marketplace first.
-In many cases equivalent healthcare plans sold on the marketplace will have very similar price tags to those sold off of the marketplace.
-If you don’t qualify for subsidies in some cases buying insurance from a broker or directly from a health insurance company can be your best bet.
-If you make under 400% of FPL and could qualify for subsidies then it makes sense to purchase your insurance through the marketplace.
-No matter what you decide to do you can always shop around for quotes.
+In many cases, equivalent healthcare plans sold on the marketplace will have very similar price tags to those sold off of the marketplace.
+If you don’t qualify for subsidies, in some cases, buying insurance from a broker or directly from a health insurance company can be your best bet.
+If you make under 400% of the FPL and could qualify for subsidies, then it makes sense to purchase your insurance through the marketplace.
+No matter what you decide to do, you can always shop around for quotes.
 How you obtain health insurance is your choice!

 Learn more about the types of plans sold on the health insurance marketplace.

 Now that you have an idea of how health insurance works and how to buy health insurance for 2015, it’s time to fill out some applications and see what your insurance options are.
 While there are fees for not obtaining coverage and insurance companies can always decide to not offer your plan, no one is actually forcing you to buy a plan and no one is forcing you to stay with the plan you are on.
 Your healthcare is in your hands.
 Keep reading more ObamaCare facts so you can understand the Affordable Care Act and health insurance.